cbiffle/lilos1/README.markdown

 -------------------

 There's a working example in `main.cc`.
 It assumes an Arduino-style configuration where an LED is connected to Port B 5.
-It starts three user tasks and demonstrates inter-task messaging and use of the USART.
+It starts four user tasks and demonstrates inter-task messaging, GPIO, and use of the USART.

-It currently uses 2650 bytes of Flash and 372 bytes of RAM.
+It currently uses 2804 bytes of Flash and 384 bytes of RAM.
 I hope to reduce both numbers now that everything works.